melisgl/journal/README.md

 ## 15 Bundles reference

 In [Bundles][260d], we covered the repeated replay problem that [`WITH-BUNDLE`][12a5] automates.
-Here we provide a reference for the bundle classes.
+Here, we provide a reference for the bundle classes.

 <a id="x-28JOURNAL-3ABUNDLE-20CLASS-29"></a>
 - [class] **BUNDLE**

-    This is an abstract base class.
-Direct subclasses are [`IN-MEMORY-BUNDLE`][bacd] and [`FILE-BUNDLE`][18955].

     A `BUNDLE` consists of a sequence of journals which are all reruns of the same code, hopefully making more and more progress towards completion.
 These journals are [Replay][041c]s of the previous successful one, extending it with new events.
 Upon replay (see [`WITH-BUNDLE`][12a5]), the latest journal in the bundle in [`JOURNAL-STATE`][03de] `:COMPLETED` plays the role of the replay journal, and a new journal is added to the bundle for recording.
 If the replay succeeds, this new journal eventually becomes `:COMPLETED` and takes over the role of the replay journal for future replays until another replay succeeds.
 When the bundle is created and it has no journals yet, the replay journal is an empty, completed one.

+    This is an abstract base class.
+Direct subclasses are [`IN-MEMORY-BUNDLE`][bacd] and [`FILE-BUNDLE`][18955].

 <a id="x-28JOURNAL-3AMAX-N-FAILED-20-28MGL-PAX-3AACCESSOR-20JOURNAL-3ABUNDLE-29-29"></a>
 - [accessor] **MAX-N-FAILED** *BUNDLE (:MAX-N-FAILED = 1)*